Mold Inspection and Testing

-All testing samples are submitted to a certified microbial lab that has been fully accredited and conforms to the ISO 17025 Standard.
+We submit all testing samples to a certified microbial lab that has been fully accredited and conforms to the ISO 17025 Standard.

-These certified lab reports are held in strictest confidence.
+We hold these certified lab reports in strictest confidence.

-An interpretation of these results is performed comparing the results to the cited organizational guidelines.
+Our team performs an interpretation of these results and compares the results to the cited organizational guidelines.

 Mold or Bacterial Testing Interpretation